vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Find a group of people who challenge and inspire you; spend a lot of time with them, and it will change your life." - Amy Poehler
 > 1. "The greatest weapon in any battle is patience." - Anonymous
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson
-> 1. "The only way to do great work is to love what you do." - Steve Jobs
 > 1. "You are never too young to lead and never too old to learn." - Anonymous

 ## Change and Growth